colinpaicemq/ATTLS-Client/README.md

-# ATTLS-Client
+# ATTLS-Sample
-A TCPIP client on z/OS which uses AT-TLS
+A very basic TCPIP sample on z/OS to illustrate the use of a managed AT-TLS connection